intel/neural-compressor/docs/source/migration.md

 from neural_compressor.config import MixedPrecisionConfig, TuningCriterion, AccuracyCriterion

 MixedPrecisionConfig(
     ## model: this parameter does not need to specially be defined;
     backend="default",  # framework: set as "default" when framework was tensorflow, pytorch, pytorch_fx, onnxrt_integer and onnxrt_qlinear.
 Set as "ipex" when framework was pytorch_ipex, mxnet is currently unsupported;
     inputs="image_tensor",  # input: same as in the conf.yaml;
     outputs="num_detections,detection_boxes,detection_scores,detection_classes",  # output: same as in the conf.yaml;
     device="cpu",  # device: same as in the conf.yaml;
     tuning_criterion=tuning_criterion,
     accuracy_criterion=accuracy_criterion,
     ## tuning.random_seed and tuning.tensorboard: these parameters do not need to specially be defined;
 )

-accuracy_criterion=AccuracyCriterion(
+accuracy_criterion = AccuracyCriterion(
     tolerable_loss=0.01,  # relative: same as in the conf.yaml;
 )
-tuning_criterion=TuningCriterion(
+tuning_criterion = TuningCriterion(
     timeout=0,  # timeout: same as in the conf.yaml;
     max_trials=100,  # max_trials: same as in the conf.yaml;
 )
 ```

 The update demo is shown as follows,